 In line with the National Curriculum, the teaching of English is structured to develop skills in:

-a) Speaking and Listening so as to become effective communicators and develop self-confidence.
+a) Speaking and Listening To enable our pupils to become effective communicators and develop self-confidence.
 This is achieved through listening to and telling stories, sharing experiences, discussion, drama, role-play, school performances and class assemblies.

-b) Reading to become independent readers for pleasure, information and instruction.
+b) Reading To encourage our pupils to become independent readers for pleasure, information and instruction.
 We have a structured reading programme from Nursery to Year 6.
 Pupils are given the opportunity to read every day as individuals, in groups and in whole class sessions.
 Since reading is not just about recognising words, the children develop skills associated with oral and written comprehension, expressive phrases and vocabulary, story and character development and using texts as a source of information.
-There is a wide range of material available - fiction, non-fiction, information, poetry, etc. Children will bring home a reading book every day and children will be taught to use library systems appropriate to their age.
-We strongly advise parents to sit and read with their child as regularly as possible and to be partners in developing their child’s skill as a reader.
-Staff are happy to discuss this with parents at any time.
+In addition to our reading scheme books, children also visit the school library every fortnight and have the opportunity to select a book of their choice.
+There is a wide range of material available including fiction, non-fiction and poetry.
+They will also be taught to use library systems appropriate to their age.
+Children will bring home a book every day to continue to develop their reading skills.
+We strongly advise parents to sit and read with their child as regularly as possible and to be partners in developing their child as a reader.
+Any books damaged or not returned to school will be chargeable to parents.